Table of Contents Hide

 Lack of Control

 When the data is maintained locally, you have more control over the features you use and how you choose to limit its access.
-You will also be able to change who accesses your data and controls it in the future.
+You will also be able to change who accesses your data and the future of cloud computing.
 But when there is a cloud service provider or a vendor in control, you cannot guarantee the features that you are using today will be provided for the same price tomorrow.
 When the vendor increases the price, you will be forced to pay it.
 How can you evaluate cloud computing risks and mitigation?

 When you are unable to make payments or satisfy the requirements of the vendor, your access might be restricted or you can be held hostage by the vendor unable to control it.
 How can you evaluate cloud computing risks and mitigation?